-All funding has been allocated for 2020.
-Please stay tuned for more details.
+All funding has been allocated for Elgincentives and we are not currently accepting any NEW applications at this point in time.
+Please email firstname.lastname@example.org for more details.

 A Community Improvement Plan (CIP) is a tool that allows municipalities to direct funds and implement policy initiatives toward specifically defined project areas.
 The Elgin County Economic Development office has prepared this CIP in order to achieve important community goals such as: